Here you will find all the information you will need to carry out your Race Marshall Duties .

 Firstly there will be a Marshall Briefing that you will need to attend this will be notified to you in advance of the weekend, and will typically be near the signon Tent.
-This will take about 10-15 mins and you will be given instructions relating to your day duties and may also include specific info regarding your Marshall point if near a Hazardous feature or road crossing etc. You will also be given your Marshall Kit , including a Radio, flags,a sanitised whistle, spare course tape, a rubbish bag swell as your Packed lunch inc sandwiches, snacks, crisps, chocolate bar cold drink and a Flask of hotwater and choice of drinks sachets to take with you.You may want to bring extra food along with you aswell.
+This will take about 10-15 mins and you will be given instructions relating to your day duties and may also include specific info regarding your Marshall point if near a Hazardous feature or road crossing etc. You will also be given your Marshall Kit , including a Radio, flags,a sanitised whistle, spare course tape, a rubbish bag aswell as your Packed lunch inc sandwiches, snacks, crisps, chocolate bar cold drink and a Flask of hotwater and choice of drinks sachets tea/coffee to take with you.You may want to bring extra food along with you aswell.

 If your position is in need of transportation you will be directed to this and also be informed of your return arrangements at the end of the day.
-Please note that you will be stationed on a mountainside for the duration of the practice and race day, please make sure you have brought suitable clothing and footwear to be comfortable and please bring any waterproofs to cope with changing weather conditions swell as suncream or insect repellent.
+Please note that you will be stationed on a mountainside for the duration of the practice and on race day, please make sure you have brought suitable clothing and footwear to be comfortable and please bring any waterproofs to cope with changing weather conditions swell as any suncream or insect repellent.
 If you need toilet break please let your head marshall know and we will arrange cover for you.

 Your specific responsibilities will include: